mm-jpeg/unifinder/README.md

-A Bot to repost any video from your a youtube channel to your own a channel Simply enter the youtube url then it will appear on your channel.
+A bot to repost any video from any youtube channel to your own a channel Simply enter the youtube video url then it will appear be reuploaded to your channel.